09arnold/ceroski/README.md

 * **Added a hungry Rhino:** I added a rhino that appears after a configurable number of seconds of skiing.
 The rhino will basically chase down the skier and well, eat the skier.
 The rhino's _slightly_ faster than the skier too, but that's also configurable.

 * **Delivery of the challenge:** I created a [Github Repo](https://github.com/09arnold/ceroski) for the challenge to make it available for download.
-I also took advantage of Github Pages to deliver the Ceros Ski Game online [here](https://09arnold.github.io/ceroski/), updated directly by pushing the dist folder from `npm run build` to the gh-pages branch, using a trick from [this article](https://medium.com/linagora-engineering/deploying-your-js-app-to-github-pages-the-easy-way-or-not-1ef8c48424b7)
+I also took advantage of Github Pages to deliver the Ceros Ski Game online <a href="https://09arnold.github.io/ceroski/" target="_blank">here</a>, updated directly by pushing the dist folder from `npm run build` to the gh-pages branch, using a trick from <a href="https://medium.com/linagora-engineering/deploying-your-js-app-to-github-pages-the-easy-way-or-not-1ef8c48424b7" target="_blank">this article</a>

 * **Found and fixed bug:** Sometimes on reload, the `previousGameWindow` object would be null and bring that blizzard around.
 I added a check for that and return when the object is not available